 I remember how excited I was, preparing for my first SeaTrek voyage 4 years ago.
 One of the things I was looking forward to the most was learning how to

 scuba dive so that I could get up close and personal with all the fascinating underwater life of the BVI’s (especially seeing the tropical fishes).
 Wanting to make sure I knew the names of the fishes that I would see, I created Virgin Islands fish species flashcards months ahead of time, and studied them frequently until my arrival at SeaTrek.
-It’s difficult to convey how thrilled I was when I had the opportunity to go snorkeling for the first time and got the chance to test out my identification skills; to my exhilaration, I was able to identify picture2many of the fish that I saw!
+It’s difficult to convey how thrilled I was when I had the opportunity to go snorkeling for the first time and got the chance to test out my identification skills; to my exhilaration, I was able to identify many of the fish that I saw!
 You can probably imagine my enthusiasm, then, when I started to participate in SeaTrek’s REEF Fish ID survey program.
 Through this, I was able to practice and improve my fish identification skills even more, contribute to REEF’s scientific database by counting fish populations, and earn community service hours all the while!

 I realize that most people aren’t as passionate about fish as I am, but I also understand that by knowing the names of what creatures you’re observing underwater, it makes snorkeling and diving so much more interesting!
 By recognizing fish species, your underwater excursions are more memorable and there’s a certain amount of pride that comes along every time you can name a fish.
 Of course, simply learning the name of a fish only begins to scratch the surface of ichthyology and understanding the fish as a whole (its behavior, anatomy, etc…), but it’s a great start nonetheless!
 By knowing the name of a fish you make a connection with it, and in terms of ocean conservation, this is a great way to build interest and support!
 As conservationist Baba Dioum said, “In the end we will conserve only what we love, we will love only what we understand, and we will understand only what we are taught.”
 Learning how to identify fish species brings us closer to understanding, and makes it easier to love and want to protect the underwater world!